 A CRM vendor that has a community established can be very beneficial.
 It means that you can communicate with other users to discuss any issues you have with your CRM as well as tips and tricks when it comes to using the features to your advantage.
 While the vendor should still offer strong customer support, a community can help you discover best practices and more.

-Want to get started with a CRM that we use at Story Block?
+Want to get started with the CRM that we use at Story Block?
 HubSpot's free CRM is a powerful tool that delivers, and even the free version will prove itself a valuable tool in your sales and marketing arsenal.
-You can download it below or read more about it here.
+You can read more about it here.
+Also, get the free 10-Step Guide to Setting Up HubSpot Account: